open-compass/opencompass/README.md

 ## 🏗️ ️Evaluation

-After ensuring that OpenCompass is installed correctly according to the above steps and the datasets are prepared, you can evaluate the performance of the LLaMA-7b model on the MMLU and CEval datasets using the following command:
+After ensuring that OpenCompass is installed correctly according to the above steps and the datasets are prepared, you can evaluate the performance of the LLaMA-7b model on the MMLU and C-Eval datasets using the following command:

 ```bash
 python run.py --models hf_llama_7b --datasets mmlu_ppl ceval_ppl